silverhammermba/postmodern-design-patterns/notes.md

 mean no design pattern is needed.
 But then...
 > None of the patterns in this book concerns parameterized types...

+Very outdated concept of what is reasonable to assume from the language (pg 72)
+> ...fairly esoteric capabilities like type-safe casts.

 WTF acquaintance vs. aggregation (pg 22)

 causes of redesign and why they are overkill (pg 24):